chelmertz/chelmertz.github.io/_posts/2010-12-13-01-43-Trying-out-closure.md

 tags: [javascript, server]
 ---

-Very easy way of minimizing a few bytes of every request using Google’s <em>Closure Compiler</em> which is a java program for compressing javascript.
+Very easy way of minimizing a few bytes of every request using Google’s _Closure Compiler_ which is a java program for compressing javascript.

 ```
 $ curl -0 http://closure-compiler.googlecode.com/files/compiler-latest.zip